-Student Name: Final Course Gra Inst ructor Name: Cou ırse: MF T Theory & Techniques MFT Ethics & Professional Identity] MF T Assessment Methods and Treatment Issues Systems Theory] MF T Techniques in Counseling g Marital Therapy stuc corr lent performance is essentiates ponding to the appropriate STUDENT IN YOUR COURSE.
-Your feedback of to their development as MFTs.
-Please select the te point on the five-point scale.
-Please share any of the behavioral observations as needed.
+Stu Student Name: Final Course Grad Inst ructor Name: Cou ırse: MF Τ Theory & Techniques MFT Ethics & Professional Identity MF T Assessment Methods and T Freatment Issues Systems Theory MF T Techniques in Counseling Marital Therapy Pre-practicum stuc cori lent performance is essential responding to the appropriate TUDENT IN YOUR COURSE.
+Your feedback to their development as MFTs.
+Please select the point on the five-point scale.
+Please share any a behavioral observations as needed.
 The applicant exhibits advanced competency.
-The applicant exceeds competency in this are the applicant exhibits minimal competency in the applicant is progressing toward competency.
-The applicant is below competency in this are need of remediation. e nu rele in ti ea n th mbo van his d is an er t area rea this are 1.
-Overall Academic Perform nance 5 4 3 2 1 2.
-Collaborative Disposition accept responsibility, accept thoughts and opinions, and (Demonstrate an ability to work with others, pt instructor or peer feedback, respect different d contribute to efforts to examine and enact 5 4 3 2 1 3. productive solutions.)
-3. Inclusive Disposition (Demonstrate ethical conduct, knowledge, respect, inclusiveness, confidence, translating knowledge into practice, and encourages excellence in self and others 3 2 1 4.
-Professional Disposition (Demonstrate ethical conduct, knowledge, fidence, translating knowledge into practice, 5 4 3 2 1 5. the counseling/educational non-discriminatory, and ed nonstrate a desire and commitment to meeting length needs of ALL students/clients in a caring, quitable manner; and a belief that ALL and reach their personal goals.)
-5 4 3 2 1 Cor mments: Sign nature of Instructor: Date :
+The applicant exceeds competency in this are The applicant exhibits minimal competency in the applicant is progressing toward competency.
+The applicant is below competency in this are need of remediation. e nu rele in t ea n th mb evar this tis a v in er nt are urea this a s arc 1 Overall Academic Performa 200 5 4 3 2 1 1.
+Demonstrate an ability to work with others, 5 4 3 2 1 accept responsibility, accept instructor or peer feedback, respect different contribute to efforts to examine and enact 3.
+Inclusive Disposition (Demo onstrate ethical conduct, knowledge, respect, ranslating knowledge into practice, and f and others 5 4 3 2 1 4.
+4. Professional Disposition (Demonstrate ethical conduct, knowledge, respect, inclusiveness, confidence, translating knowledge into practice, and encourages excellence in self and others.)
+1 5.
+5. Fairness Disposition (Demonstrate a desire and commitment to meeting the counseling/educational needs of ALL students/clients in a caring, non-discriminatory, and equitable manner; and a belief that ALL students/clients can learn and reach their personal goals.)
+1 Cor nments: Sign nature of Instructor: Date :